Taft–Hartley Act: Background

 In 1945 and 1946, an unprecedented wave of major strikes affected the United States; by February 1946, nearly 2 million workers were engaged in strikes or other labor disputes.
 Organized labor had largely refrained from striking during World War II, but with the end of the war, labor leaders were eager to share in the gains from a postwar economic resurgence.

 The 1946 mid-term elections left Republicans in control of Congress for the first time since the early 1930s.
-Many of the newly elected congressmen were strongly conservative and sought to overturn or roll back New Deal legislation such as the National Labor Relations Act of 1935, which had established the right of workers to join unions, bargain collectively, and engage in strikes.
+Many of the newly elected congressmen were strongly conservative and sought to overturn or roll back New Deal legislation such as the National Labor Relations Act of 1935 (or Wagner Act), which had established the right of workers to join unions, bargain collectively, and engage in strikes.
 Republican senator Robert A. Taft and Republican congressman Fred A. Hartley Jr. each introduced measures to curtail the power of unions and prevent strikes.
 Taft's bill passed the Senate by a 68-to-24 majority, but some of its original provisions were removed by moderates, like Republican senator Wayne Morse.
 Meanwhile, the stronger Hartley bill garnered a 308-to-107 majority in the House of Representatives.
 The Taft–Hartley bill that emerged from a conference committee incorporated aspects from both the House and Senate bills.
 The bill was promoted by large business lobbies, including the National Association of Manufacturers.